Taste the rainbow

 - Where do you think the children might want to go next, and how can you extend the activities?

-Links to learning and development frameworks
+Links to learning frameworks

 National Quality Standard